-William Carey University nursing school is a private not-for-profit institution located in Hattiesburg, Mississippi.
-Its nursing programs are CCNE accredited.
+The nursing school at William Carey University is a private not-for-profit institution located in Hattiesburg, Mississippi.
+Its nursing programs are accredited by CCNE.

-Degree types you can earn at William Carey University include Registered Nursing, and the school provides it offerings to students via campus and online formats.
-The level of nursing programs offered to nursing students include Bachelor, Doctor of Nursing, Master and RN to BSN level degrees.
+Degree types you can earn at William Carey University include Registered Nursing, and the school provides its offerings to students via campus and online formats.
+The level of nursing programs offered to nursing students include Bachelor Degree, Doctor of Nursing, Master Degree and RN to BSN level degrees.

 Compare Mississippi Nursing School Rankings

 |Compare Mississippi Nursing Schools||ADN||BSN|